IONext: Unlocking the Next Era of Inertial Odometry: Method and Architecture

-In this section, we present the DADM, which combines the strengths of CNN and self-attention to dynamically model multi-scale motion features.
-We start with a brief review of the standard self-attention mechanism.
-Given input tokens $X_i \in R^{C \times T}$, queries $Q$, keys $K$, and values $V$ are obtained via linear projections:
+\textbf{Adaptive Dynamic Mixer (ADM).} We first briefly review the standard self-attention mechanism.
+Given input tokens $\mathbf{X_n} \in \mathbb{R}^{C \times T}$, queries $Q$, keys $K$, and values $V$ are obtained via linear projections of $\mathbf{X_n}$.
+The standard self-attention process can then be expressed as:

-This mechanism enables global dynamic modeling and full attention coverage, but it is computationally expensive and sacrifices CNN’ ability to perceive local fine-grained variations and use inductive biases.
+This mechanism enables modeling of contextual motion information and dynamically computes the attention matrix based on the input data.
+However, it is computationally expensive and compromises the inductive biases of CNNs as well as their ability to capture fine-grained motion variations.

-To overcome these limitations, we propose the DADM structure, which integrates multi-scale convolution and an adaptive feature aggregation mechanism for more efficient context modeling.
-We split the input $X_i$ evenly along the channel dimension into two sub-tensors: $X_j \in \mathbb{R}^{\frac{C}{2} \times T}$, $j \in \{0, 1\}$.
-Each sub-tensor is processed by a parallel, input-conditioned multi-scale feature extraction module as shown in Fig.~2(b).
-This module contains three parallel 1D depthwise convolutions with kernel sizes of 1, $k$, and $3k+2$, where $k \in \{3,5\}$.
-These branches extract features at different scales to capture both global motion patterns and local variations:
+To overcome these limitations, we propose the ADM structure, which integrates multi-scale convolution with an adaptive feature aggregation mechanism for more efficient multi-scale modeling.
+The input $\mathbf{X_n}$ is first evenly split along the channel dimension into two sub-tensors: $X_j \in \mathbb{R}^{\frac{C}{2} \times T}$, $j \in \{0, 1\}$.
+Each sub-tensor undergoes multi-scale feature extraction (MFE) through a set of parallel convolutions, as shown in Fig.~2(b).
+The MFE module contains three parallel 1D depthwise convolutions with kernel sizes of $1$, $k$, and $3k+2$, where $k \in \{3,5\}$.
+These branches extract features at different scales to capture both contextual motion information and fine-grained motion variations.
+The processing of an individual branch is expressed as: